Fleet management firm Motive Technologies reveals revenue growth in US IPO paperwork

 The U.S. IPO market has regained momentum in 2025 but expectations of a stronger rebound were curbed by tariff-driven volatility, a prolonged government shutdown and a late-year selloff in AI stocks.

-Motive is a software firm providing AI-powered tools to manage fleets and physical operations, helping customers improve safety, manage vehicles and equipment, track spending and automate workforce and compliance tasks across industries including logistics, construction, energy and manufacturing.
+Motive, founded in 2013, provides AI-powered tools to manage fleets and operations, helping customers improve safety, manage vehicles and equipment, track spending and automate workforce and compliance tasks across industries including logistics, construction, energy and manufacturing.

 J.P.
 Morgan, Citigroup, Jefferies and Barclays are among the underwriters for the offering.